coffee2code/comment-link-moderation-whitelist/README.md

 A plugin for WordPress that allows for whitelisted URLs to not count against the comment moderation max number of links limit.

+This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/comment-link-moderation-whitelist/

 ## Installation